Research

 Using administrative data on flood insurance, I document pervasive heterogeneity in the adaptive investments of American households.
 In response to increasing climate risks, affluent home-owners tend to elevate their properties whereas poorer households rely on higher levels of insurance.
 I develop a climate risk model with heterogeneous agents, housing insurance and investment in adaptation that can account for these findings.
 Counterfactual simulations reveal that as climate risk rises, financially constrained households avoid investing in adaption in favour of insurance subsidised by the government.
 As a result, the poorest households hold an increasing share of the housing stock most exposed to climate risks.

-Non-essential Business Cycles, with Michele Andreolli and Paolo Surico
+Non-Essential Business Cycles, with Michele Andreolli and Paolo Surico – Revise and Resubmit, Review of Economic Studies

-Using newly constructed time series of consumption, prices and earnings in essential and non-essential sectors, we document three main empirical regularities on post-WWII U.S. data: (i) spending on non-essentials is more sensitive to the business-cycle than spending on essentials; (ii) earnings in non-essential sectors are more cyclical than in essential sectors; (iii) low-earners are more likely to work in non-essential industries.
-We develop and estimate a structural model with non-homothetic preferences over two expenditure goods, hand-to-mouth consumers and heterogeneity in labour productivity that is consistent with these findings.
-We use the model to revisit the transmission of monetary policy and find that the interaction of cyclical product demand composition and cyclical labour demand composition greatly amplifies business-cycle fluctuations.
+This paper documents three main regularities on post-WWII data for the United States: (i) spending on non-essentials is more sensitive to the business-cycle than spending on essentials; (ii) earnings in non-essential sectors are more cyclical than earnings in essential sectors; (iii) non-essential industries employ a larger share of hand-to-mouth workers.
+We develop and estimate a two-sector New-Keynesian model with non-homothetic preferences, hand-to-mouth workers and sectoral labour force heterogeneity that is consistent with these findings.
+We use the model to revisit the transmission of stabilisation policies.
+A main finding is that the interaction of cyclical product demand composition and cyclical labour demand composition greatly amplifies the effects of monetary policy, which in our economy can be equivalently implemented by a mix of consumption and labour taxes.
+However, a VAT change applied only to non-essentials (only to essentials) has a far larger (smaller) impact than a uniform VAT change of the same size.

 The Green Energy Transition in a Putty-Clay Model of Capital, with Simon Gilchrist and Joseba Martinez